Use a custom image to create a pool of virtual machines

 Prepare a VM

-If you are creating a new VM for the image, use an Azure Marketplace image supported by Batch as the base image for your managed image and then customize it.
-To get a list of Azure Marketplace image references supported by Azure Batch, see the List node agent SKUs operation.
+If you are creating a new VM for the image, use a first party Azure Marketplace image supported by Batch as the base image for your managed image.
+Only first party images can be used as a base image.
+To get a full list of Azure Marketplace image references supported by Azure Batch, see the List node agent SKUs operation.

 - Ensure that the VM is created with a managed disk.
 This is the default storage setting when you create a VM.

 - Do not install Azure extensions, such as the Custom Script extension, on the VM.
 If the image contains a pre-installed extension, Azure may encounter problems when deploying the Batch pool.